 If you enjoy waterfalls, make a quick stop at the Faxi Waterfall.
 The lower parking lot is very close to the waterfall, so this stop can be as little as 5 minutes or as long as you want.

-The nice thing about this waterfall is that you can get quite close to it and can feel the spray.
+The nice thing about this waterfall is that you can get quite close to it, can feel the spray, and get a much better impression that you have nature all to yourself.
 But, to be honest, it was a bit of a letdown after Gullfoss, so I would recommend either seeing this one first, or skipping it.

 There is a a parking fee of 700 ISK (about $6).